lithops-cloud/lithops/README.md

    ```

 ## Configuration
 Lithops provides an extensible backend architecture (compute, storage) that is designed to work with different Cloud providers and on-premise backends.
-In this sense, you can code in python and run it unmodified in IBM Cloud, AWS, Azure, Google Cloud and Alibaba Aliyun.
-Moreover, it provides support for running jobs on vanilla kubernetes, or by using a kubernetes serverless framework like Knative or OpenWhisk.
+In this sense, you can code in python and run it unmodified in IBM Cloud, AWS, Azure, Google Cloud, Aliyun and Kubernetes or OpenShift.

 [Follow these instructions to configure your compute and storage backends](config/)